+Notes: Horizontal axis has log scale.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and Bureau of Economic Analysis.

 COVID-19 hospitalizations tend to presage COVID-19 mortalities.
-The continued rise in hospitalization rates suggests that mortality rates will rise in Fourth District states and the United States in the weeks ahead.
+Hospitalization rates suggests that mortality rates will begin to fall in Fourth District states but will rise in the United States overall.

-Note: Data through December 6, 2020.
+Note: Data through December 27, 2020.

 Sources: FRBC calculations, the COVID Tracking Project at The Atlantic, and BEA.

-In the week leading up to December 6, hospitalization rates were highest in the Midwest and Plains states and lowest along the East and West coasts.
+In the week leading up to December 27, hospitalization rates were highest in the Southwest and Southeast states and lowest in the Northwest and the Great Plains states.